TouK/nussknacker/docs/scenarios_authoring/Intro.md

 &nbsp;
 ## Variables

 Nussknacker uses variables as containers for data.
 Variables have to be declared; a `variable` or `record-variable` component is used for this.
 Once declared, a hash sign `"#"` is used to refer to a variable from a SpEL expression.
-Variables are part of a data record, they do not exist by themselves.
+Variables are atrributes of a data record, they do not exist by themselves.

 There are three predefined variables: `#input`, `#inputMeta` and `#meta`.